nitinpal0211/mucho-interest-4403/README.md

 ## Roles & Responsibilities :-

-All Work of Admin and Customer Management and LogIn Auth done BY [Shimbu Kumawat](https://github.com/Shimbhu77)
+All Work of Admin and Customer Management and LogIn Auth done by [Shimbu Kumawat](https://github.com/Shimbhu77)

-All Work of Plant anagement Done By [Nitin Kumar](https://github.com/nitinpal0211)
+All Work of Plant management Done By [Nitin Kumar](https://github.com/nitinpal0211)

 All Work of Planter and Er Dia Done By [Shreyash Ahuja](https://github.com/loki025)